 Many people have seen them only as roadkill or in the spotlight of a suddenly-switched-on porch light.
 Coming face-to-face, opossums may freeze in place, but often they just turn and move away.
 For them, movement is usually a shuffling, clumsy-looking waddle, but if circumstances compel them, they can run at about 4 miles per hour — equivalent to a fast walk for a human.
 They know this isn’t fast enough to save them from most predators, so typically they head for safety.
 They might crawl into a den, scale a tree (they’re expert at this) or swim (they’re able swimmers).
 Or they may drop “dead.”

 Playing possom: Virginia Opossums are well-known for pretending to be dead, or “playing possum,” but that isn’t playing for them.
 Feigning death is apparently an involuntary, stress-induced nervous collapse, and it’s convincing: They fall on their side and lie still with their body curled.
 Their mouth opens in a grimace, their tongue hangs out, they drool copiously and stare with unmoving eyes.
 They may defecate or discharge a foul-smelling fluid from their anal glands.
 They don’t respond to sound or prodding.
-They’re pretty persuasive and oftentimes predators that don’t eat dead meat will move on.
+They’re pretty persuasive, and often predators that don’t eat dead meat will move on.
 This catatonia-like state may last minutes or hours.
 Eventually, they arouse, get up and go about their activities with no ill-effects.
 If they’re frightened again after awakening, they may play dead again.

 They don’t always play dead, however.
 Instead, they may try to bluff their way out of trouble with a flash of teeth and scary hissing and snarling.
 But, they’re aggressive only if necessary.